-My name is E.T.
-Russian.
-I am an artist and writer living in Seattle, Washington.
+I am an artist and writer living in occupied Duwamish and Coast Salish territory aka Seattle.
 This website includes work from my past, as well as current works.

-Icons hold a lot of inspiration for me.
-I have artists, organizations and thinkers that I draw from regularly for hope and guidance.
-Some of those influences are James Baldwin, Bob Flanagan, Louise Bourgeois, The Hernandez Brothers, Tom of Finland, Sins Invalid, drag performers everywhere, Annie Sprinkle, Frida Kahlo, Charlene Curtiss, Anna Deavere Smith, Langston Hughes and Frans Masereel.
-And, of course punk and do-it-yourself culture.
-I love the color black and making things with no money at all.
+There are many artists, organizations and thinkers that I draw from regularly for hope and guidance, in my life and my creative work.
+Some of those influences are my friends and family, people who seek to be a positive influence on the world.
+James Baldwin, Bob Flanagan, Louise Bourgeois, Yayoi Kusama, The Hernandez Brothers, Tom of Finland, Sins Invalid, drag performers everywhere, Annie Sprinkle, Frida Kahlo, Charlene Curtiss, Anna Deavere Smith, Langston Hughes and Frans Masereel.
+Punk and do-it-yourself culture.
+The color black and making things with no money at all.